Field Day Information and FAQ:

 - Your personal copy of a field guide to trees of the temperate forest (possibilities described below).

-- A small day pack for field trips
+- A small day pack for water, lunch, and field guide

 - A notebook or clipboard, pen, pencils, and paper (for sketching and field notes).